Speech therapy massage in Almaty — what you need to know

 How much does speech therapy massage cost: breakdown

-The cost of speech therapy massage depends on the type and region.
+How much does speech therapy massage cost — it depends on the type and region.
 In Almaty, the average price for manual massage is 3,000–4,500 tenge per session, and for probe massage — 4,500–6,000 tenge.
-Our price is below the city average because we work without intermediaries and central office rent.
-The logomassage price at our center includes the work of a certified speech therapist, sterile tools, and an individual plan.
-A package for the course gives a 15–20% discount.
-Compare: 10 probe massage sessions separately — 50,000 tenge, with a package — 45,000 tenge.
-For families needing regular sessions, this is a noticeable difference.
+Our cost is below the city average because we work without intermediaries and central location rent.
+The speech therapy massage price at our center includes the work of a certified speech therapist, sterile instruments, and an individual plan.
+A course package saves 15–20%.
+Compare: 10 individual probe massage sessions — 50,000 tenge, with a package — 45,000 tenge.
+For families needing regular sessions, this is a significant difference.

-Speech therapy massage reviews from our clients are the best advertisement.
-Mother of three-year-old Karina: "After 6 sessions, the child started saying 'mama' and 'give', even though he was silent before.
+Logopedic massage reviews from our clients — the best advertisement.
+The mother of three-year-old Karina: "After 6 sessions, the child started saying 'mama' and 'give,' even though he was silent before.
 I was initially afraid of the probes, but the speech therapist explained everything, and my daughter got used to it."
-Father of five-year-old Daniyar: "Speech therapy massage for hypersalivation helped in a month — the drooling stopped, and my son began to pronounce sounds more clearly."
-Speech therapy massage reviews in Almaty are generally positive, but there are also negative ones: some parents write that the massage did not help.
+The father of five-year-old Daniyar: "Logopedic massage for hypersalivation helped within a month — the drooling stopped, and my son began pronouncing sounds more clearly."
+Logopedic massage reviews in Almaty are generally positive, but there is also negative feedback: some parents write that the massage did not help.
 This usually happens when the course was interrupted or not combined with therapy sessions.
-We always warn: massage is part of a comprehensive approach, not a magic bullet.
+We always warn: massage is part of a comprehensive approach, not a magic pill.

 Speech therapy massage for children and adults

-Although most clients come to us with children, speech therapy massage for adults is also in demand.
+Although we mostly see children, speech therapy massage for adults is also in demand.
 After strokes, with cerebral palsy, after jaw surgeries — muscles need to be restored just like in children.
 The difference lies in the intensity and duration of sessions.

 For children under 6, massage is conducted in a playful form.
-We use speech therapy massage pictures: we show on the drawing where the tongue is, where the lips are, and "draw" with massage movements.
-For toddlers under 3, only manual or spoon massage is used, without probes.
-Important: the child must be healthy (no runny nose or fever), otherwise the session is rescheduled.
+We use speech therapy massage pictures: we show on an image where the tongue is, where the lips are, and "draw" with massage movements.
+For toddlers under 3, only manual or spoon massage, without probes.
+Important: the child must be healthy (no runny nose or fever), otherwise, we reschedule the procedure.
 Older children (4–6 years old) already understand that massage helps them speak beautifully and cooperate.
 We do not restrain the child by force — if they refuse, we reschedule the session or change the technique.

 Features of massage for adults

-Speech therapy massage for adults is more intensive, up to 20 minutes, using probes and deep work.
+Speech therapy massage for adults is more intensive, up to 20 minutes, using probes and deep tissue work.
 Adults tolerate it better, but they often have neurological issues (stroke, injury), so we work carefully, considering sensitivity.
-For example, after a stroke, a 45-year-old man had tongue hypotonia — after 15 sessions, he could swallow and pronounce sounds that were "lost."
-For adults, the course is longer: 15–20 sessions, 2 times a week.
+For example, after a stroke, a 45-year-old man had tongue hypotonia — after 15 sessions, he could swallow and pronounce sounds that had been "lost."
+For adults, the course is longer: 15–20 sessions, twice a week.
 Speech therapy massage for adults in Almaty is still a rare service, but we provide it.

 How to choose a specialist

 Choosing a speech therapist for massage is a responsible step.
-Be sure to check: relevant education (speech therapist-defectologist), speech therapy massage certificate (advanced training courses), experience working with children with dysarthria and hypertonicity.
-In our center, all speech therapists have certificates in Novikova probe massage and regularly undergo supervision.
-Avoid specialists who promise results in 3 sessions—this is unrealistic.
+Be sure to check: relevant education (speech therapist-defectologist), speech therapy massage certificate (continuing education courses), experience working with children with dysarthria and hypertonicity.
+At our center, all speech therapists are certified in Novikova's probe massage and undergo regular supervision.
+Avoid specialists who promise results in 3 sessions — this is unrealistic.
 A good speech therapist always says that timelines depend on the diagnosis and regularity of sessions.
-Come for a free consultation: we will show how massage works, answer your questions, and give an honest prognosis.
+Come for a free consultation: we will show how the massage works, answer your questions, and give an honest prognosis.

 If you are looking for speech therapy massage in Almaty, come to us — we will help your child speak clearly and beautifully.
-Sign up for a free diagnostic assessment, and we will create an individual program.
+Book a free diagnostic session, and we will create an individual program.